Henry Cejudo: 2011–2012

 After announcing that he would try to make a second Olympic run in 2010, Cejudo made his comeback at the 2011 Beat the Streets charity event, where he beat Rasul Mashezov 2–0 and 4–3.

 In his first tournament since his lay-off, Cejudo claimed a Sunkist Open title after compiling four victories, on October 28, 2011.
 On November 26, 2011, he earned a silver medal from the Henri Deglane Challenge, after being defeated in the finals by Ghenadie Tulbea.

 At the 2012 US Olympic Team Trials, Cejudo downed Obe Blanc before being defeated by the top-seed Nick Simmons, failing to make his second US Olympic Team.
 After the Simmons match, Cejudo put his shoes in the middle of the mat, signaling his retirement from the sport.

 Appearances post-retirement

 While already an undefeated MMA prospect, Cejudo made a brief return to the sport at the "Agon V: Iowa against the World" event by wrestling Tony Ramos (who would go on to win the US Open weeks later) on April 4, 2015, weeks after his win over Chris Cariaso at UFC 185.
 Despite riding an 8–2 lead, he was defeated by that year's World Team Member after he scored eight more points of his own, ending the match 8–10.

 In June 2018, Cejudo was prestigiously inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 Soon after his exhibition match with Ramos, Cejudo flirted with the possibility of making a 2016 Olympic Run, however, his intentions never materialized.

+Cejudo signed with Real American Freestyle (RAF), and debuted at RAF 06 by defeating Urijah Faber on February 28, 2026.
+He was scheduled to headline RAF 08 against Merab Dvalishvili on April 18, 2026, but the match was cancelled after Cejudo was injured.

+The match was rescheduled for RAF Georgia on July 11, 2026.
+Cejudo lost to Dvalishvili by decision.
+This fight earned him a Match of the Night award.

+Cejudo faced Dvalishvili in a rematch for the inaugural RAF Lightweight Crossover Championship on August 22, 2026 at RAF 12.
+Cejudo won by pinning Dvalishvili in 36 seconds.